Udon Thani for Digital Nomads

 Total

-I loved my first stay in Udon so much, in large part because I loved my accommodation.
-So it was with dismay that Jamjuree Home, the accommodation from my first stay, was fully-booked when I made plans to return.
+I'd loved my first stay in Udon so much in part because I'd loved staying at Jamjuree Home, so it was with dismay that I discovered it to be fully-booked when I made plans to return.

-I struggled so much to find an adequate replacement that I considered changing my itinerary to skip Udon Thani altogether, although eventually I opted to take a chance on the brand new Phattharasaya Home, and I'm glad that I did.
-It was a blessing in disguise as it gave me a very different, but equally satisfying experience in Udon.
+I struggled so much to find an adequate replacement that I considered skipping Udon altogether, although eventually I decided to take a chance on the brand new Phattharasaya Home.
+It was a blessing in disguise as it gives a very different, but equally satisfying experience in Udon.

-I was either the first, or one of the first people to stay in this particular apartment (there are six apartments here altogether).
-I know this because loads of the stuff still had plastic packaging on it, including the TV which I had the privilege of unwrapping.
-While there is some comfort in knowing everything is brand new, I tend to prefer staying somewhere that's a little more worn-in, and that proved true as there had definitely been some shoddy workmaship putting this room together.
+During my first stay I was either the first, or one of the first people to stay in this particular apartment (there are six apartments in the building).
+I know this because most of it still had plastic on, including the TV which I had the privilege of unwrapping.
+And while it can be nice to know that everything's brand new, I prefer things to be a little more worn-in, and I found by my second stay they'd gone through their growing pains and fixed anything that didn't work.

 On the ground floor of the building is a laundry room, accessible with your key card, but heed these warnings: